Hosts/Hostesses

 Introduction

 Hosts and hostesses greet customers, ask them about seating preferences, guide them to their table, and give them menus.
 They answer phone calls, take reservations, answer questions and make sure that guests are happy with their dining experience.
 Hosts and hostesses may take payment for guest checks.
-They are also be known as maitreds, restaurant hosts/hostesses, and dining room hosts.
+They are also known as maitreds, restaurant hosts/hostesses, and dining room hosts.
+Approximately 435,600 hosts and hostesses are employed in the United States.

 Quick Facts